Skip to main content

 Overview

-The Home Office is developing a border and immigration system that is more digital and streamlined. eVisas, a digital proof of immigration status, are a key part of this transformation and will enhance visa holder and new applicant’s experience, deliver excellent value, and increase the immigration system’s security and efficiency.
+The Home Office is developing a border and immigration system that is more digital and streamlined. eVisas, a digital proof of immigration status, are a key part of this transformation and will enhance visa holder and new applicant’s experience, and increase the immigration system’s security and efficiency.

 We have been transitioning from physical immigration documents to eVisas for the past 6 years, and they are tried and tested, with millions of people now successfully using eVisas.
-Since 31 October this year, successful visa applicants who would have received a biometric residence permit (BRP) in the past now get an eVisa.
+Since 31 October 2024, successful visa applicants who would have received a biometric residence permit (BRP) in the past have got an eVisa.

-Since eVisa rollout activities began in March 2024, with physical immigration document holders encouraged to access their eVisa, over 3.1 million people have now created an online (UKVI) account to access their eVisa, with statistics published here on GOV.UK on 4 December 2024.
+Since eVisa rollout activities began in March 2024, with physical immigration document holders encouraged to access their eVisa, by the end of January 2025 over 4 million people had created an online (UKVI) account to access their eVisa, with the latest statistics published here on GOV.UK on 27 February 2025.
+Further statistics will be published in due course.

 What is an eVisa?